flpymonkey/reddit-streaming-pipeline/README.md

 Then rerun the startup steps below to use the containers with minikube.

+## Inspect the database locally

+1. Ensure pods are running: `kubectl get pods -n redditpipeline`
+2. Query the Casandra Database: `kubectl exec -it cassandra-75f9bcf644-fxd9b -n redditpipeline -- cqlsh`
+3. For example: `SELECT subreddit, COUNT(*) AS row_count FROM reddit.comments WHERE subreddit IN ('AskReddit', 'funny', 'gaming', 'aww', 'worldnews') GROUP BY subreddit;`

+1. Start the grafana dashboard:

 # Reddit Sentiment Analysis Data Pipeline
 ## Project Overview